OWASP/wstg/document/4-Web_Application_Security_Testing/00-Introduction_and_Objectives/README.md

 ### Passive Testing

-During passive testing, a tester tries to understand the application's logic and explores the application as an end-user.
+During passive testing, a tester tries to understand the application's logic and explores the application as an end user.
 Tools can be used for information gathering.
 For example, an HTTP(S) proxy can be used to observe all the HTTP(S) requests and responses.
 At the end of this phase, the tester should generally understand all the access points and functionality of the system (e.g., HTTP headers, parameters, cookies, APIs, technology usage/patterns, etc).
 The [Information Gathering](../01-Information_Gathering/README.md) section explains how to perform passive testing.

 For example, a tester may find a page at the following URL: `https://www.example.com/login/auth_form`